Psychology Degrees, Schools, and Careers in Florida

 Orlando Psychology Degrees, Schools, and Careers

 The home of Disney World is also a growing city with a number of employment options for interested psychologists and an even larger selection of psychology schools for interested students as well.
-The city and its surrounding metropolitan area doesn't employ as many psychologists as some of the other cities in Florida –the BLS said as of May of 2014 the Orlando-Kissimmee-Sanford metropolitan area roughly had 660 employed psychologists – but it offers excellent wages to those who can find work.
-The average annual wage of psychologists in the metropolitan area ranges from $77,400 for clinical, school, and counseling psychologists, to $89,390 for psychologists with other specialties.
+The city and its surrounding metropolitan area doesn't employ as many psychologists as some of the other cities in Florida –the BLS said as of May of 2022 the Orlando-Kissimmee-Sanford metropolitan area roughly had 620 employed psychologists – but it offers excellent wages to those who can find work.
+The average annual wage of psychologists in the metropolitan area ranges from $77,550 for school psychologists, to $105,970 for psychologists with other specialties.

 As for schools, the city’s flagship school, the University of Central Florida has a popular psychology degree program and the Florida Institute of Technology in nearby Melbourne has a prestigious clinical psychology program worth checking out as well.
 There are also some community colleges, such as Brevard Community College and Seminole State College of Florida that offer psychology degrees to students who can’t attend a four-year university for whatever reason.

 The collection of national psychology schools in Orlando is rather robust as well.
 The University of Phoenix, Keiser University, and DeVry University all offer a diverse set of psychology degrees and all have campuses in Orlando as well.